tapestry-tool/tapestry-wp/templates/vue/src/components/tyde/activities/CircleOfSupport/README.md

 The "closeness" of the circle is determined by the `Circle`'s index in the `CircleOfSupport` `circles` array, where a lower index means the circle represents a closer group of connections.

-## Members

-A `Member` represents a `Community-Connection` relationship.
-It is represented as a `members` map that contains `connection id -> community id` key-value pairs.

-In the Vue component itself we use this members array to populate the `connections` and `communities` with information about the relationship.
-For example, we add a `communities` property to each `connection` that contains all of the communities the connection is a part of.